Facts About Murchison Falls National Park

 Murchison falls

-What to do in the Murchison falls National park?
+What to do in the Murchison Falls National Park?

 Game drive or game viewing

 The game drive or the game viewing takes you through the viewing of the wildlife in the park.
 The game viewing is done in the 4×4 safari van with a pop-up.
-It is done in the gazette tracks of the park like the Albert, Victoria, and Bugili tracks.
-The wildlife that is usually seen includes lions, leopards, elephants, buffaloes, giraffes, warthogs, baboons, and many others.
+It is done in the gazette tracks of the park, like the Albert, Victoria, and Bugili tracks.
+The wildlife that is usually seen includes lions, leopards, elephants, buffalo, giraffes, warthogs, baboons, and many others.
 The game drive is done in the morning, afternoon, and evening.

 Boat cruise